Skip to main content

 Image texture import settings

-Adding the ARTrackedImageManager to the ARSessionOrigin GameObject will enable the Image Tracking Subsystem included in the Snapdragon Spaces package.
+Adding the ARTrackedImageManager to the XROrigin GameObject will enable the Image Tracking Subsystem included in the Snapdragon Spaces package.
 The component provides three fields: a field for the RuntimeReferenceimageLibrary created above, a field for specifying the Max Number Of Moving Images, and a field for defining a prefab to spawn upon detection of a tracked image.
 The prefab used is a gizmo that indicates the orientation of the tracked image.

 By subscribing to the ARTrackedImageManager's method to listen for tracked image changes, the appropriate UI information gets set for the tracking state and position of the tracked image, as seen in the simplified code example below.